-Canon G7 X Mark II versus Sony A7S II
+Canon G7 X Mark II vs Sony A7S II

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7S II is considerably larger (89 percent) than the Canon G7 X Mark II.
 It is noteworthy in this context that the A7S II is splash and dust-proof, while the G7X Mark II does not feature any corresponding weather-sealing.

-The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G7X Mark II has a lens build in, whereas the A7S II is an interchangeable lens camera that requires a separate lens.
+The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G7X Mark II has a lens built in, whereas the A7S II is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
-You can find an overview of optics for the A7S II and their specifications in the Sony FE Lens Catalog.
+You can compare the optics available for the A7S II and their specifications in the Sony FE Lens Catalog.